abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

     - [Raspberry Pi 4: OpenCV with Auvidea B101 HDMI to CSI-2 Bridge on Raspbian 10](https://www.youtube.com/watch?v=2In8TEsvMQM) (this got me close, but remains unstable)

 ## Screen
 Touch screens are handy for installations, or for the final project.
-There are official, and stuff from China that works but with wonky resolution stretching and that cannot always be (easily) configured.
+There are official screens, and stuff from China that works but with wonky resolution stretching and that cannot always be (easily) configured.

 - [Official 7" Screen](https://www.kubii.fr/ecrans-afficheurs/1131-ecran-tactile-officiel-7-800x480-kubii-640522710829.html)
 - [3.5" Screen](https://www.amazon.fr/dp/B08HVDLHRW/)